History of Suresnes: Garden City (south-western plateau)

 Plaque on Avenue du Président-Wilson, in homage to the American president, who came to Suresnes in 1919.

 The choice of street names for the garden city was based on the following perspective, as expressed by the mayor at the city council meeting of March 22, 1932: “The municipality wished to pay tribute to the thinkers and statesmen of all religions and nationalities who, over the centuries up to the present tragic era, have held out to humanity the torch that should guide it towards definitive peace and the fraternity of peoples.”
 Sully, Grotius, William Penn, Father de Saint-Pierre, Romain Rolland, Jean Jaurès, Léon Bourgeois, d'Estournelle de Constant, Woodrow Wilson, Frank Billings Kellogg, Louis Loucheur (many Suresnois benefited from his law to build pavilions) and Gustav Stresemann.
 Henri Sellier adds in his speech that these are modest tributes, "devoid of official pomp and circumstance.
 No minister will come to deliver a harangue laboriously crafted from traditional platitudes."
 Indeed, for most of these projects, Henri Sellier never organized a solemn inauguration attended by a host of VIPs.
 He also decided to name certain streets after plants and flowers and to retain the historic name of La Fouilleuse, as well as that of the Croix-du-Roy crossroads, a term by which “it has been known for centuries,” thus respecting the heritage of Suresnes.
 This is an ancient locality where a cross once stood, and which has been shown on maps since 1669.
-According to tradition, it was erected in the presence of François I, but traces of it date back to 1490.
+According to tradition, it was erected in the presence of François I, but its earliest traces date to 1490.